 - B20.5 The flexible working arrangement must be recorded in writing and run for a specified duration of up to 3 years.
-At the end of the flexible working arrangement's period of operation, unless a new flexible working arrangement is entered into, the default is that the employee returns to their nominal working arrangements. - B20.6 Where a request for a flexible working arrangement is received, the Chief Executive must consult with the employee and provide a written response to the request within 21 days. - B20.7 The Chief Executive may only deny an employee's request for a flexible working arrangement or a variation to an existing flexible working arrangement where there are reasonable business grounds for doing so and where all the following apply: - B20.7.1 The Chief Executive has discussed the request with the employee. - B20.7.2 The Chief Executive has genuinely tried to reach an agreement with the employee about making changes to the employee's working arrangements to accommodate the employee's particular circumstances. - B20.7.3 An agreement has not been reached between the Chief Executive and employee. - B20.7.4 The Chief Executive has considered the consequences of the refusal for the employee. - B20.8 Reasonable business grounds to deny a request include any of the following:
+At the end of the flexible working arrangement's period of operation, unless a new flexible working arrangement is entered into, the default is that the employee returns to their nominal working arrangements. - Where a request for a flexible working arrangement is received, the chief executive must consult with the employee and provide a written response to the request within 21 days.

+B20.9.5

-- B20.8.1 The new working arrangements requested by the employee would be too costly to implement, or would likely result in a significant loss in efficiency or productivity, or would likely have a significant negative impact on service. - B20.8.2 There is no capacity to change the working arrangements of other employees to accommodate the new working arrangements requested by the employee. - B20.8.3 It would be impractical to change the working arrangements of other employees or recruit new employees to accommodate the new working arrangements requested by the employee. - B20.8.4 It would be a genuine risk to the health and safety of an employee(s). - B20.8.5 Demonstrable exceptional circumstances have arisen that mean the request cannot be approved. - B20.9 The Chief Executive must inform the employee in writing of the decision to refuse the flexible working arrangement and the response must include all the following: - B20.9.1 Details of the reasons for the refusal. - B20.9.2 The reasonable business grounds for refusing the request. - B20.9.3 How the reasonable business grounds apply to the request. - B20.9.4 One of the following: - B20.9.4 (a) Provide alternative proposals for changes in the employee's working arrangements that would accommodate, to any extent, the employee's circumstances. - B20.9.4 (b) State that there are no alternative changes available that would accommodate, to any extent, the employee's circumstances. - B20.9.5 The dispute mechanisms available under subclause F6 and the ability to refer the dispute to the FWC for resolution. - Approved flexible working arrangements may be reviewed annually, or earlier where the employee's relevant circumstances have changed or where there are reasonable business grounds that require a review to be undertaken.
-During this review the circumstances under which the flexible working arrangements were originally granted will be examined and reassessed. - B20.11 The intent of locking in a flexible working arrangement for a period of up to 3 years is to provide certainty to both the employee and manager concerned.
-A flexible working arrangement may be revoked by either the employee or manager: - B20.11.1 at the annual review; or - B20.11.2 in exceptional circumstances between annual reviews. - B20.12 3 months notice must be given to amend or cease the flexible working arrangement, unless a lesser period is agreed by both parties or where there are extenuating circumstances. - Reasonable grounds to amend or revoke a flexible working arrangement may include but are not limited to the following: - B20.13.1 Employee's role has changed significantly and the current flexible arrangement is no longer suitable. - B20.13.2 There is the increased risk of injury or illness or where there are other work health and safety concerns.
+- B20.7 The chief executive may only deny an employee's request for a flexible working arrangement or a variation to an existing flexible working arrangement where there are reasonable business grounds for doing so and where all the following apply: B20.7.1 The chief executive has discussed the request with the employee.
+B20.7.2 The chief executive has genuinely tried to reach an agreement with the employee about making changes to the employee's working arrangements to accommodate the employee's particular circumstances.
+B20.7.3 An agreement has not been reached between the chief executive and employee.
+B20.7.4 The chief executive has considered the consequences of the refusal for the employee.
+B20.8 Reasonable business grounds to deny a request include any of the following: B20.8.1 The new working arrangements requested by the employee would be too costly to implement, or would likely result in a significant loss in efficiency or productivity, or would likely have a significant negative impact on service.
+B20.8.2 There is no capacity to change the working arrangements of other employees to accommodate the new working arrangements requested by the employee.
+B20.8.3 It would be impractical to change the working arrangements of other employees or recruit new employees to accommodate the new working arrangements requested by the employee.
+B20.8.4 It would be a genuine risk to the health and safety of an employee(s).
+B20.8.5 Demonstrable exceptional circumstances have arisen that mean the request cannot be approved.
+B20.9 The chief executive must inform the employee in writing of the decision to refuse the flexible working arrangement and the response must include all the following: B20.9.1 Details of the reasons for the refusal.
+B20.9.2 The reasonable business grounds for refusing the request.
+B20.9.3 How the reasonable business grounds apply to the request.
+B20.9.4 One of the following: B20.9.4 (a) Provide alternative proposals for changes in the employee's working arrangements that would accommodate, to any extent, the employee's circumstances.
+B20.9.4 (b) State that there are no alternative changes available that would - Approved flexible working arrangements may be reviewed annually, or earlier where the employee's relevant circumstances have changed or where there are reasonable business grounds that require a review to be undertaken.
+During this review the circumstances under which the flexible working arrangements were originally granted will be examined and reassessed.